samedsay/Java/README.md

-# Java-Basic-Code
 # Basic Java Code Examples
-Choose one of the pdf file check the tasks and if you like open the java source code.
+Check the tasks and if you like open the java source code.
 Good luck :)